 Our plan keeps track of the costs of your prescription drugs and the payments you have made when you get your prescriptions filled or refilled at the pharmacy.
-This way, we can tell you when you have moved from one drug payment stage to the next.
-In particular, there are two types of costs we keep track of:
+This way, we can tell you when you have moved from

 - We keep track of how much you have paid.
 This is called your "out-of-pocket" cost. - We keep track of your "total drug costs."
 This is the amount you pay out-of-pocket or others pay on your behalf plus the amount paid by the plan.